The Handbags Desk

 Polène Numéro Un Nano, Little Liffner Tulip Medium, and DeMellier New York all fit a 15-inch laptop.
 Mansur Gavriel Mini and JW Pei Gabbi fit a 13-inch laptop but will not fit 15.
 Only the DeMellier includes a dedicated padded laptop sleeve — the others leave the laptop loose in the main compartment, which works but means you should add a separate slim sleeve for transit protection.

-• How long should a $400 tote last?
+• What affects how long a $400 tote lasts?

 • Should I treat the leather before using it?